Dr Fabien Arribert-Narce

 - EH8 9LH

 After completing his AHRC-funded PhD in French at the University of Kent and Université Paris III–Sorbonne nouvelle (2011), Dr Fabien Arribert-Narce successively worked as a Teaching Fellow in French at University College London (2011–12), as a JSPS Postdoctoral Fellow at the Tokyo University of Foreign Studies (2012-13) and the University of Tokyo (2013-14), and as an Associate Professor in French at Aoyama Gakuin University, Tokyo (2014-16).
-He joined the University of Edinburgh as a Lecturer in French in September 2016.
+He joined the University of Edinburgh as a Lecturer in French in September 2016, and was a Visiting Scholar at the Center for Asian and Pacific Studies (CAPS) based in Seikei University, Tokyo, from Jan.
+2019 to Jan.
+2020.

-His research specialism is in 20th and 21st century French literature and visual culture, and his current research focuses on the reception of Japanese culture by French and Francophone writers and film-makers since 1945, and on literary and artistic responses to the Fukushima nuclear disaster of 2011 in Japan and Europe.
+His research specialism is in 20th and 21st century French literature and visual culture, comparative literature and intermediality.
+His current research focuses on the reception of Japanese culture by French and Francophone writers and film-makers since 1970, and on literary and artistic responses to the Fukushima nuclear disaster of 2011 in Japan and Europe.

-He is the author of "Photobiographies: pour une écriture de notation de la vie (Roland Barthes, Denis Roche, Annie Ernaux)" (Honoré Champion, 2014), and has also co-edited two multi-author volumes: "L’Autobiographie entre autres. Écrire la vie aujourd’hui" (Peter Lang, 2013); "Réceptions de la culture japonaise en France depuis 1945.
-Paris-Tokyo-Paris: détours par le Japon" (Honoré Champion, 2016).
+He is the author of "Photobiographies: pour une écriture de notation de la vie (Roland Barthes, Denis Roche, Annie Ernaux)" (Honoré Champion, 2014), and he has also co-edited several multi-author volumes including: "L’Autobiographie entre autres. Écrire la vie aujourd’hui" (Peter Lang, 2013); "Réceptions de la culture japonaise en France depuis 1945.
+Paris-Tokyo-Paris: détours par le Japon" (Honoré Champion, 2016); "The Pleasure in/of the Text: About the Joys and Perversities of Reading" (Peter Lang, 2021); "Regards sur le quotidien au Japon et en Occident: Études de cas en arts, lettres et sciences humaines" ("Revue des Sciences Humaines", Presses Universitaires du Septentrion, 2021, forthcoming); "Michaël Ferrier: un écrivain du corail" (Honoré Champion, 2021).

 BA (Grenoble); MA (Kent); PhD (Kent; Paris 3-Sorbonne nouvelle)